Business

 Expertise, the Lack Thereof, and Bias

-With ADR, the parties can select from the arbitration provider an arbitrator with expertise or experience hearing construction contract litigation.
+With alternative dispute resolution, the parties can select from the arbitration provider an arbitrator with expertise or experience hearing construction contract litigation.
 Getting an arbitrator with experience reviewing issues about this sector may increase the chances of the dispute being resolved fairly.
 However, Public Citizen contends that arbitration clauses are biased against the consumer because the company provides the list of possible arbitrators or arbitration providers from which the consumer must select.
 The advocacy group contends that when companies establish long-term relationships with arbitration organizations to handle their continuing business, arbitrators have an interest in favoring the company in their decisions in order to attract repeat business.

 “There is some perception of biased arbitrators, where in their practice they typically represent owners or contractors.
 I’m talking in terms of perceptions, not reality, but that’s something to keep in mind when you’re doing your study of the arbitrator or arbitrator panel and what the nature of their practice is,” Schouest says.. government and the nation’s largest public agency for dispute resolution, found the average time from filing to decision was about 475 days for an arbitrated case compared with 18 months to three years for similar court cases.